getprimate/primate/CONTRIBUTING.md

 # Contributing to Primate

 Thank you for your interest in contributing to Primate!

-There are several ways in which you can contribute to Primate, as a developer or even as regular user of the application.
+There are several ways by which you can contribute to Primate, as a developer or even as regular user.

-The goal of this document is to cover those ways by which you can participate.
+The goal of this document is to provide a high level overview of those ways by which you can participate.

-## Supporting the Community

-If you really liked the application express your love by adding a star to the repository.

-Also, you can spread the word with you tweets, tagging @getprimate.

 ## Providing Feedbacks